PKuzi01/PKuzi01/README.md

 * Email: ilaphi@outlook.com

 #### Well, that's all from me... 🤗
 I hope we can work together, so that I may learn from you and your experiences.
-IF ypu'd like to, mail me.
+If you'd like to, mail me.
 Let's talk.
 Until then, I wish you well on all your endevours.